timm67/making-emb-systems/assignment/week3/index.md

 I wanted something like the Blue Pill only updated with an F4 processor.
 This has the same processor as the ST Nucleo F411 board.

-Most peripherals are brought out to pins.
-Pin muxing will be a slight challenge, but one that I think can be overcome.
+A good sampling of the onboard peripherals are brought out to pins.
+Pin muxing, on this board however, will be a slight challenge, but one that I think can be overcome.
 Serial busses are relatively low speed, so the breadboard friendliness of this board should be useful.
-This was also a reason for choosing it -- since I wanted to use two peripheral chips that are not standard on ST eval boards, I wanted something breadboard friendly.
+This was also a reason for choosing it -- since I wanted to use two peripherals that are not standard on ST eval boards, I wanted something breadboard friendly.

 ### What kind of processor is it?